TalTech-HPC-Centre/taltech-hpc-docs/docs/access/cloud.md

 ![etais-login-2 alt ><](/access/attachments/MyAccessID1.png)

-Login using **Uni-ID (six letters taken from the user’s full name),** but for longtime employees it could be name.surname:
+Log in using **Uni-ID (six letters taken from the user’s full name),** but for long time employees, it could be name.surname:

 ![etais-login-3 alt ><](/access/attachments/etais-2.png)